 The application site lies on the edge of the urban area, although local facilities, amenities and public transport are available within a fair walking distance.
 This notwithstanding, it is noted that connectivity, in terms of walking, cycling and public transport needs careful consideration and assessment of sustainability issues.
 This is owing to in parts poor existing infrastructure and the character of the immediate surrounding area to be semi-rural in character.
 The Highway Authority, for example, note that the speed limit on Green Street on the application frontage is 60 m.p.h. and is bounded by dense vegetation/trees.
 The applicant's proposals do little to promote an active frontage on its boundary with Green Street in terms of enhancing surveillance and pulling northwards the suburban character of the southern section of Green Street.

-The Highway Authority note the submission of revised documentation which includes Appendices B through to L, a Residual Matters note and a Transport Assessment Addendum.
-The revised information is contained within the documents as named by the applicant below:
+The Highway Authority note the submission of revised documentation which includes Appendices A through to F.